-Spells that call upon less utilized ability scores will, generally speaking, be slightly more powerful than their counterparts that call for one of the primary saving throw ability scores.
-This is simply by virtue of the target(s) of the spell being less likely to succeed the saving throw.
+Spells that call upon less utilized ability scores are more powerful than their counterparts that call for one of the primary saving throw ability scores.
+This is simply by virtue of the target(s) of the spell being less likely to succeed on the saving throw.

 The more targets fail your spell, the more likely it is you’ll deal maximum damage or crowd control to the opposition.
 It makes casting a spell that requires an Intelligence saving throw, for example, a much more potent option.

 Statistically speaking, it’s safer for your character to dump STR/INT/CHA simply because there are considerably fewer spells and effects that will require them for saving throws.
 So when you get hit by something that requires one of those three ability scores and you’ve dumped it, it’s probably going to hurt.

 It may not be an enormous advantage, but a spell with a less common saving throw ability has at least that perk right out of the gate.